sarahlighter/web-tool-development/syllabus.md

  - Isomorphic/Universal Javascript
  - JS on other platforms, websockets

-At the end of Section 3 you should be able to analyze provided designs to matching write a complex single page web application (SPA) and prior to actual codeing identify potential problems with development due to insufficient/poor requirements.
+At the end of Section 3 you should be able to analyze provided designs to matching write a complex single page web application (SPA) and prior to actual coding identify potential problems with development due to insufficient/poor requirements.

 ### Final Projects Due Mon Apr 24, 11:59pm (No class)